ramanujds/ey-adv-java/day-1-database-sql.md

 SELECT ods.*, ps.* FROM Orders ods RIGHT JOIN Persons ps ON ods.PersonID = ps.PersonID;
 SELECT ods.*, ps.* FROM Orders ods LEFT JOIN Persons ps ON ods.PersonID = ps.PersonID;

+## More Queries to write

+-- List the persons who have not placed any orders.

+-- Find the total number of orders placed by each person.
+Include the person's name and the order count.

+-- List the cities where persons have placed orders and the total number of orders for each city.

+-- Retrieve the details of persons who have placed orders for 'iPHONE 15'.

+-- List the persons who have placed more than 2 orders.

 ```